Advertiser Disclosure

 Some safari accommodations include a deck for lounging and enjoying the scenery.
 Image Credit: BlueOrange Studio

-Camping Options
+Camping

 There are a few camping options to consider for your African safari accommodations.

 True adventurers might consider what’s sometimes called adventure camping.
-During adventure camping, you help your guide pack up the jeep, set up camp, and cook all the meals.
+During adventure camping, you help your guide pack up the vehicle, set up camp, and cook all the meals.
 This is a great way to get to know your guide and avoid the higher price tag of luxury accommodations.

-Another option is full-assisted camping, which is a slightly less labor-intensive option that sometimes includes an en suite bathroom inside of your tent.
+Another option is full-assisted camping, which is a slightly less labor-intensive option that sometimes includes an en suite bathroom inside your tent.
 If there isn’t a bathroom included, there might be a bush toilet or bucket shower for you to use.

 2- to 4-Star Accommodations